andermoran/AngularAdvice/README.md

 - Different view encapsulation behaviors
 	1. Emulated
 		- This is the default view behavior.
 Only styles directly associated with components will affect said component.
-	2. Native
+	2. Native (deprecated)
-		- This removes view encapsulation from the component
+		- Use ShadowDom instead
 	3. None
 		- Don't provide any template or style encapsulation
  	3. ShadowDom